tobyweston/blog/source/_posts/2012-02-13-hexagonal-acceptance-testing.md

 I'm talking more about changing the _external_ nature of these actors to be more _internal_.
 If we have a much larger number of ports (say >30), decoupling _minor_ components we can achieve this substutatabiliy on a bigger scale and be more flexible on how we test the system.

-Conway described an approach where we can test the system at end-to-end via it's ports.
+Cockburn described an approach where we can test the system at end-to-end via it's ports.
 Taking this further to confirm small business functionality or _acceptance criteria_ is a logical progression and fits nicely into iterative development.

 Have a go and see if it works for you...

+{% wikipedia Conways_Law %}